-Big changes are coming to the Disney’s Hollywood Studios FastPass+ Tier system later this Winter in February!
+Big changes have come to the Disney’s Hollywood Studios FastPass+ Tier system starting in February 2020!

 In this post, we are going to go over the latest changes to the Hollywood Studios FastPass+ Tiers, what the future of FastPass in the park looks like and your best FastPass+ strategy for Hollywood Studios after all these changes.